New Jersey State Auditor: History

 The Office of the State Auditor, which is in the legislative branch of government, was originally established in 1934 pursuant to P.L.
 1933, c.295.
 A number of statutory amendments dealing with the powers and duties of the State Auditor have been enacted in the ensuing years.
 The Office of the State Auditor is within the Office of Legislative Services under the provisions of the Legislative Services Act.

 The State Auditor is a constitutional officer appointed by the Legislature for a term of five years and until a successor shall be appointed and qualified.
 On February 23, 2021, Mr. David J. Kaschak, CPA, CGFM, was confirmed by a joint session of the Legislature as the State Auditor.

 The organization of the office within the legislative branch permits the State Auditor to be independent of the executive and judicial branches of government.
 This independence is critical in terms of meeting professional standards and in providing fair and objective reviews and audits of governmental operations.

 Under the provisions of Article VII, Section I, Paragraph 6 of the State Constitution and "52" et seq., the Office of the State Auditor is required to conduct post-audits of all transactions and accounts kept by or for all departments, offices, and agencies of state government.
 Reports are submitted to the Legislature, the Governor, and the Executive Director of the Office of Legislative Services.

 The Public Laws of 2006, Chapter 82 authorized the State Auditor to conduct a performance review of any program of any accounting agency, any independent authority, or any public entity or grantee that receives state funds.
 The law also requires the State Auditor to conduct a follow-up review to determine compliance with audit recommendations.
 In addition, at the request of the legislative leadership or the Legislative Services Commission, the State Auditor conducts studies on the operation of state and state-supported agencies with respect to their efficiency, internal management control, and compliance with applicable laws and regulations.

-Mission statement

-The State Auditor provides independent, unbiased, timely, and relevant information to the Legislature, agency management, and the citizens of New Jersey that can be used to improve the operations and accountability of public entities.